deepflowio/docs/translate/translated/07-integration/03-output/01-query/03-trace-completion.md

 # Introduction

-APM (Application Performance Management) focuses mainly on code and does not possess the ability to view issues from a full-stack multi-dimensional perspective without any blind spots.
-Additionally, due to the hindering effect of instrumentation, it often fails to cover all services.
-DeepFlow leverages the zero-instrumentation, full-coverage data collection of eBPF for distributed tracing, and associates this with the generation of call-chains.
-In scenarios where DeepFlow and APM are configured to operate independently of each other, they can function in harmony through the use of a loosely coupled methodology.
-This involves using DeepFlow's Trace Completion API to enhance APM's call chains, eliminating blind spots in APM for cloud-native infrastructure and non-instrumented services, considerably reducing the time for problem triage.
+APM focuses on the code level and lacks the ability to view issues from a full-stack, multi-dimensional perspective without blind spots.
+Additionally, due to the hindrance of instrumentation, it often fails to cover all services.
+DeepFlow relies on eBPF zero-instrumentation to fully capture distributed tracing data and generate call chains.
+In scenarios where DeepFlow and APM are deployed independently, they can collaborate in a loosely coupled manner by using DeepFlow's Trace Completion API to enhance APM's call chains, eliminating blind spots in APM for cloud-native infrastructure and non-instrumented services, significantly reducing the time for triage.

-Before we start explaining the API, let's first illustrate how APM can supplement missing data after calling the DeepFlow API using a diagram.
+Before introducing the API, let's use a diagram to explain the data that APM can complete after calling the DeepFlow API.

 ![Full Stack Distributed Tracing](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20230606647ea8bc946f1.jpg)

-- Span with prefix A denotes Application Span (from APM); Span with prefix S represents System Span (from DeepFlow); Span with prefix N refers to Network Span (from DeepFlow)
+- In the diagram, Spans starting with A represent application Spans (from APM); those starting with S represent system Spans (from DeepFlow); and those starting with N represent network Spans (from DeepFlow).
-- The black part of the diagram displays the parameters when APM calls the DeepFlow API.
-DeepFlow uses these `Application Span` as search boundaries to supplement surrounding `System/Network Span`, and reconstructs Parent-Child relationship
+- The black parts in the diagram are the input parameters for APM calling the DeepFlow API.
+DeepFlow will use these `application Spans` as search boundaries to complete the surrounding `system/network Spans` and reconstruct the Parent-Child relationships.
-- The blue part displays `System/Network Span` computed based on `Application Span` that has injected TraceID/SpanID from APM.
-It fills the gap between two services in APM regarding Syscall, Bridge, IPVS and other kernel system call and network transmission path
+- The blue parts in the diagram are `application Spans` injected with TraceID/SpanID in the protocol from APM, and the `system/network Spans` calculated based on them.
+These complete the kernel system calls and network transmission paths such as Syscall, Bridge, and IPVS between two services for APM.
-- The green part denotes basic service calls that DeepFlow traces automatically based on its `system span`, for instance, non-instrumented DNS calls, and MySQL calls, Redis calls etc., whose TraceID/SpanID can't be injected
+- The green parts in the diagram are basic service calls automatically traced by DeepFlow's `system Spans`, such as non-instrumented DNS calls and MySQL calls, Redis calls, etc., where TraceID/SpanID cannot be injected.
-- The red part summarizes up and down stream services, traced by DeepFlow automatically based on its system span, that aren't instrumented, such as non-instrumented ALB, NLB, Ingress etc., gateway services, and other services not instrumented by APM in business logic
+- The red parts in the diagram are upstream and downstream services automatically traced by DeepFlow's `system Spans`, such as non-instrumented ALB, NLB, Ingress gateway services, and other services in the business logic that APM has not instrumented.

 # API Description

-Get DeepFlow service endpoint port number:
+Get the DeepFlow service endpoint port number:

 ```bash
 port=$(kubectl get --namespace deepflow -o jsonpath="{.spec.ports[0].nodePort}" services deepflow-app)